Skip to content

 Passkeys are much less vulnerable to hackers than passwords because:

-• the credentials are generated randomly for you,
+• the password manager generates credentials randomly for you

 • are much longer than passwords,